xillio/the-definitive-guide/01-preface/00-index.md

 # Preface {-}

 Birds fly, matches burn, wind blows and content grows.
 There's very little you can do about it.
-It seems like that longer we work with a certain system the faster it's data starts to grow.
+It seems like the longer we work with a certain system the faster its data starts to grow.
 This is all fine until we reach the point where the current system no longer fits our needs and it has to be replaced.
 This is where the complex migration projects start.